galk-research/pddlsim/docs/contributor_guide/remote-simulator-protocol/latest.rst

 Messages (invariant)
 ~~~~~~~~~~~~~~~~~~~~

-The "Remote Simulator Protocol" (henceforth, "RSP") facilitates communication over a TCP connection between an agent and a simulator, for running a simulation session.
+The "Remote Simulator Protocol" (henceforth, "RSP") facilitates communication over a TCP connection between an agent and the PDDLSIM simulator server, for running a simulation session.
 Messages are written in `CBOR <https://cbor.io/>`__ and are unframed, as CBOR is self-delimiting.
 Throughout the specification, messages will be presented using `CDDL <https://datatracker.ietf.org/doc/rfc8610/>`__.

 All messages sent will be of the form: